gjz78910/Encoding/README.md

 #### To change experiment settings:
- - Change the codes defining the experiment parameters following the comments in Encoding.py.
+ - Alter the codes following the comments in Encoding.py.